 By and large, you’ll run into two types of sellers, and neither of which can be expected to provide a stone at a decent value.

-We will break down the types of sellers on eBay below, but here’s a spoiler: at the end of the day there is very little value to be found.
+We will break down the types of diamond sellers on eBay below, but here’s a spoiler: at the end of the day there is very little value to be found.
 Let’s say you are looking for a one-carat loose diamond to put in a halo setting (we recommend putting an H color in there).
-I put basic filters into eBay (they don’t have anything better than the most basic filters) and there were only six diamonds in the range we were looking for (see image above).
+I put basic filters into eBay (they don’t have anything better than the most basic filters) and there were only six diamonds in the range we were looking for.

 But who cares how many there are so long as you can find the right one for you, right?
-Well not a single one of the sellers on eBay had an actual photograph of the diamond.
-There was no way to tell if the diamond was eye-clean or not so there was no way to confidently pick any of them.
+Well not a single one of the sellers on eBay had an actual photograph of the diamond (only a stock photo).
+There was no way to tell if the diamond was eye-clean or not, so there was no way to confidently pick any of them.

 You would think that at least the price would be OK, right?
 Nope.
 Far from it, in fact.
 The image below shows the cheapest of those six diamonds I found in my eBay search.
 And here is a comparable diamond on James Allen for almost 15% cheaper.

 In a cutthroat environment like eBay, sellers are inclined to use every trick the industry offers to make a sale.
 Certificates are definitely one of the easiest places to accomplish that.
-A lot of the sellers we looked at were peddling poorly cut diamonds without certs.
+A lot of the diamonds for sale on eBay were poorly cut diamonds without certs.
 Those that did have certs relied heavily on the questionable ones.
 When we did find GIA certificates, many of them were color-treated, i.e. they did not provide a color grade.

 Beyond the issues of uncertainty with certificates, another drawback is the limited one-stop shopping experience.
 While eBay as a website offers almost countless diamonds and settings, there is no collaboration between the stores.
 This means that if you do manage to find a diamond you like, you’re going to be limited to choosing from the 20-50 settings that that specific jeweler offers.

-This process doesn’t hold a candle to James Allen’s Inspiration Gallery.
+The process of finding a diamond ring on eBay doesn’t hold a candle to James Allen’s Inspiration Gallery.
 On eBay, the designs you see are not for inspiration—they are the actual products being sold, take it or leave it.
 It is far more likely that you’ll be forced to settle on either the diamond choice or the exact ring you want.
 Given the fact that you are barely saving any money (if at all), this seems to be a huge sacrifice to make.

 The other side of eBay are consumers reselling their personal diamonds.
 You typically won’t find them using the same underhanded tactics that sellers do, but there’s still plenty to watch out for.